RanaUmarShakoor/game-recommendation-system/README.md

 # Game Recommendation System 🎮

-A Python-based recommendation system that suggests games similar to a given title using text-based feature extraction and cosine similarity.
+A Jupyter Notebook-based recommendation system that suggests games similar to a given title using text-based feature extraction and cosine similarity.

 ---